Assistant Professor of American Studies

 Ph.D.
 Harvard University, History of Science (2018)

 Areas of Expertise

 Professor Nelson (Mohawk) teaches in American Studies and Science and Technology Studies.
-His current book manuscript, Sovereign Knowledge: Indigenous and Settler Sciences in the United States Empire, traces the history of Indigenous scientific knowledge production across different national histories and disciplines in the 19th and 20th centuries.
+His current book manuscript, Sovereign Knowledge: Indigenous Epistemologies and Native Science in the United States Empire, traces the history of Indigenous scientific knowledge production across different national contexts and disciplines in the 19th and 20th centuries.
 In addition to the history of Native science, Professor Nelson works on critical Indigenous theory, as well as Indigenous science fiction and futurism, and gender and sexuality.

 Nelson, Eli.
 “Native American Doctor: Or, How I learned to Stop Worrying and Love the Prior,” Cosmologics, Black/Brown/Queer Geographies and Temporalities (forthcoming).

 Nelson, Eli.
 “Walking to the Future in the Steps of our Ancestors”: Haudenosaunee Traditional Ecological Knowledge and Queer Time in the Climate Change Era,” New Geographies 09: Posthuman (2017): 133–38.

 Nelson, Eli.
 “Kānaka Maoli Voyaging Technology and Geographies Beyond Colonial Difference,” in Terrance Keel, Ahmed Ragab, and Myrna Perez Sheldon (eds.), Critical Approaches to Science and Religion, Cambridge: Cambridge University Press (forthcoming).